VamKon/AzureNotes/DevOps.md

   * Self-hosted agents = forever
   * Microsoft-hosted agents with a public project and public repo = 360 mins (6 hrs)
   * Microsoft-hosted agents with a private project and private repo = 60 mins
+* Microsoft-hosted agents create a new instance each time, so there is not caching etc. which will be slower than self-hosted agents.
+* Costs for parallel jobs - self-hosted agent has a free tier which can run unlimited parallel jobs on self-hosted VMs for *public projects*
 * Use `Azure DevTest Labs` in pipelines to build code from non-supported languages.
 Using the `Azure DevTest Labs Tasks Extension` you can integrate setting up VMs with custom images, tools etc. to use them for build and deployment and tear them down when done.
 * `Container Jobs` - CI/CD jobs run inside a container on a host VM.
 That way we don't need to have dedicated VMs with specific configs.
 They are only available in yaml pipelines.
   * For Linux based containers following are required: